 What is a "being"

 If you have been fortunate enough to encounter gorillas, chimpanzees, orangutans, or other non-human beings, you may be familiar with the term "human beings".
 However, it is important to recognize that "human" and "beings" are separate words and have different meanings.
 A being is someone who has a sense of self and an understanding of their place in the world.

 Many animals, such as gorillas, elephants, whales, and dolphins, have evolved to have large brains and complex societies, allowing them to have this sense of self.
 They behave in ways that improve their standing in their societies and increase their chances of reproducing, passing on their genes to future generations.
 These actions have ultimately led to the development of human beings and other beings as we know them today.

 A different kind of marketing is needed

-So, the human beings are being so successful perhaps because of your wonderful marketing techniques that
+So, human beings are so successful perhaps because of your wonderful marketing techniques.